 The Lacanian concept that allows for a non-essentialised identity coheres with moves in feminist IR to deconstruct the levels of analysis to better uncover what is obscured by them.
-As True argues, "Gender analysis undermines the divisions between the individual, state, and international system by showing how each level is preconditioned by an image of rational man that excludes women and femininity" (True, 2013: 253).
-Indeed, the state is articulated into IR as a masculine construct and a political actor that provides security for the domestic world held within in (Wibben, 2010).
-Attending to the articulation of security by the state reveals security itself as a gendered concept constructed in the discourse of the state-as-actor.
+As True (2010) argues, 'Gender analysis undermines the divisions between the individual, state, and international system by showing how each level is preconditioned by an image of rational man that excludes women and femininity' (p.
+253).
+Indeed, the state is articulated into IR as a masculine construct and a political actor that provides security for the domestic world held within in Wibben (2010).
+Attending to the articulation of security by the state reveals security itself as a gendered concept constructed in the discourse of the state-asactor.
 As Sjoberg (2011) argues, assuming the analytical tool of the levels of analysis is gender neutral masks the practice of assuming bounded levels of analysis, which is also an ontological choice about the hard boundaries of the international world.
-If we accept the three images of individual, state and system, we are suggesting that substate collectives do not do meaningful international politics of their own accord.
+If we accept the three images of individual, state and system, we are suggesting that sub-state collectives do not do meaningful international politics of their own accord.
 Or that transnational relations are only meaningful in the sense of the foreign policy outcomes, rather than the identities they might constitute.
-By accepting the state as the unit of agency we obscure the power relations that constituted the state in the post war world, and the histories of colonialism that constructed the state as the ethical unit of international politics and supressed other identitymeanings in the world.
+By accepting the state as the unit of agency, we obscure the power relations that constituted the state in the post war world, and the histories of colonialism that constructed the state as the ethical unit of international politics and suppressed other identity-meanings in the world.
 Work that fails to scrutinise this is making assumptions at an ontological level and reproducing extant biases and hierarchies.
 Thus, the level of analysis implicates an ontological choice, rather than an epistemological tool.

-Ontological security theory in IR has grappled with these questions, and consequently with the levels of analysis by refusing to subscribe wholeheartedly to that ontological choice, instead seeking to uncover the processes behind perceptible state agency (there are too many excellent examples of this to do justice, but they include Edjus and Rečević, 2020; Steele, 2019; Steele and Subotic, 2018; Cash, 2017; Agius, 2017; Abramson, 2019).
-To foreground how ontological insecurity is produced in a way that interacts across and between the conventional individual-state-system triad and additional units and levels of analysis, enhances the explanatory capacity of ontological security studies in IR.
-Adopting gender as an analytical tool and understanding gender hierarchy as a embedded demands critical consideration of how individuals relate to states: How do people experience the gendered security dynamics of the state?
+Ontological security theory in IR has grappled with these questions, and consequently with the levels of analysis by refusing to subscribe wholeheartedly to that ontological choice, instead seeking to uncover the processes behind perceptible state agency (there are too many excellent examples of this to do justice, but they include Abramson, 2019; Agius, 2017; Cash, 2017; Edjus and Rečević, 2021; Steele, 2019; Subotic and Steele, 2018).
+To foreground how ontological insecurity is produced in a way that interacts across and between the conventional individual-state-system triad and additional units and levels of analysis enhances the explanatory capacity of ontological security studies in IR.
+Adopting gender as an analytical tool and understanding gender hierarchy as a structural feature of the international system, the state, and the worlds in which individuals are embedded demands critical consideration of how individuals relate to states: How do people experience the gendered security dynamics of the state?
 How do non-state-based collective identities articulate security in alternative ways, narrating themselves into being within the paradigm of security theorising?
 How do state security identities relate to manifestations of security by alternate identities, and when are these articulations of security suppressed by the state?
-The insights of a non-essentialising approach to identity, coupled with a deconstruction of gender hierarchies reveals the gendered nature of discourse in which the international, or the concept of security is made.
-Attending to those hierarchies makes visible the modes of oppression whereby the agency of non-state-based identities and their self-defined security interests are oppressed by the state.
-This is a theoretical basis for the practice of critical empirics that examine how individuals are embedded within the international, how marginal identities are formed and maintained, and the historical processes that have led to intersectional marginalities in the world.
+The insights of a non-essentialising approach to identity, coupled with a deconstruction of gender hierarchies, reveals the gendered nature of discourse in which the international or the concept of security is made.
+Attending to those hierarchies makes visible the modes of oppression whereby the agency of non-state-based identities and their selfdefined security interests are oppressed by the state.
+This is a theoretical basis for the practice of critical empirics that examine how individuals are embedded within the international, how marginal identities are formed and maintained, and how historical processes have led to intersectional marginalities in the world.